Gordian I

 Gordian I (Marcus Antonius Gordianus Sempronianus Romanus; c.
-158 – April 238) was Roman emperor for 22 days with his son Gordian II in 238, the Year of the Six Emperors.
-Caught up in a rebellion against the Emperor Maximinus Thrax, he was defeated in battle and committed suicide after the death of his son, having had the second shortest reign in imperial history.
+158 – April 238) was Roman emperor in AD 238 with his son Gordian II during the Year of the Six Emperors.
+Caught up in a rebellion against the Emperor Maximinus Thrax, he was defeated in battle and committed suicide after the death of his son.
+He had the second shortest reign in imperial history, reigning for only 22 days.